GhosterRoller/ITP---Depot-Indicator-System/README.md

 - Once the texts under the nodes show connected, the connection is established.
 - Visit http://<host-ip>:1880/ui to control the panel.
 - Switch on/off the switches to check the IoT update on the LED.
+- If want to enable the hard disk memory function, go setting.js to enable relavant functions.
+- Recommend to register with an Admin account with id "Admin" to unlock various restriction.

 With these steps complete, you’ll have a fully functional, locally-isolated depot indicator system that is easy to extend and maintain.